aptos-labs/aptos-core/developer-docs-site/docs/guides/local-development-network.md

 /var/run/docker.sock
 ```

+If it doesn't, open Docker Desktop and enable `Settings -> Advanced -> Allow the default Docker socket to be used`.

-If it doesn't, you can find where it is like this:
+Alternatively, you can find where it is like this:
 ```
 $ docker context inspect | grep Host
   "Host": "unix:///Users/dport/.docker/run/docker.sock",